 Pitch vocals down for a deep effect or up for a chipmunk-style result.

-Nudge a recording that is slightly sharp or flat back into tune.
+Nudge a recording that is slightly sharp or flat back into tune using cents.

-Duplicate a vocal line and shift the copy by a third or fifth to build a harmony part.
+Duplicate a line and shift the copy by a third or fifth to rough out a harmony part.

 A semitone is one piano-key step.
-A cent is one hundredth of a semitone, used for fine pitch adjustments.
+A cent is one hundredth of a semitone, used for fine pitch adjustments and tuning corrections.

 Audio is decoded and processed locally with the Web Audio API.
 Your files are never uploaded to a server.